ljbrown238/wordpress-custom-path-handler/README.md

-# Wordpress Custom Path Handler
+# WordPress Plugin: WordPress Custom Path Handler

 This plugin demonstrates the use of a simple class that provides handling of a custom path.